kennethbaillie/critcare-test/docs/criticalcare/offline_README.txt

 password: care
 ```

-Uploadin and maintaining the guidelines is very easy - all that the editors and administrators need to do is maintain a dropbox folder containing the guidelines in each category.
+Uploading and maintaining the guidelines is very easy - all that the editors and administrators need to do is maintain a dropbox folder containing the guidelines in each category.
 The folder names and file names are automatically converted into menu links and uploaded every 10 minutes.

 # Instructions for using Dropbox

 ## Rules

 - Each folder has *one* editor.
 If it is you, arrange the contents of the folder as you want the files to appear online
+- Each guideline should appear only *once* in the dropbox.
+This is mitigate the chance of confusion/error
 - You can add subfolders but don't go crazy
 - Folder/Filenames will become the links
-- Updates appear online every 5 minutes but the search index is only updated once an hour, on the hour
-- You may need to do a "hard refresh" or use incognito mode to see changes online

 ## Getting started

 - The best way to do this is to install Dropbox on your own non-NHS computer or mobile phone.
 That way you can keep a local copy of all the documents in your folder, and make changes in seconds
 - if you already use dropbox, get access using the same email address and this folder will appear in you dropbox
-- Any changes you make to this dropbox will appear on critcare.net within 15mins.
+- Any changes you make to this dropbox will appear on critcare.net within 10mins but the search index is only updated once an hour, on the hour
 username: crit
 password: care
 (you may need to refresh your browser, or use incognito mode, to see these changes straight away)